-• Uninterrupted skin-to-skin contact within 30 minutes of birth, for at least 30 minutes. ideally up to an hour.
+• Uninterrupted skin-to-skin contact within 30 minutes of birth, for at least 30 minutes ideally up to an hour.
 Breastfeeding as soon as the baby is receptive.
 Rooming-In and night feeds.
 Practising baby led/demand feeding.
 Avoiding the use of teats and soothers.

-No other food or drink is needed for up to 6 months and this can be achieved by:
+No other food or drink is needed for 6 months, this can be achieved by:

-• Exclusive breastfeeding, using expressed breast milk if supplementation is necessary.
+Exclusive breastfeeding, using expressed breast milk if supplementation is necessary.